Nuria-reyes/bike-journals/README.md

 # Instructions

+To get the datasets that we use in `api.py` and `kpis.py` you have first run `preprocess_data.py` with the datasets `data_trips.txt` and `data_stations.txt` that we don't have in the repository.
+These datasets are what were provided to us during the interview.
+These datasets aren't uploaded because they are too large in size.

+First, we need these datasets in the folder.

+After that, write this command in the terminal:

+- `python preprocess_data.py`

+- `streamlit run api.py`

+- `streamlit run kpis.py`

+# Description

 At the begining, we had two datasets.
 But, one of them isn't normalized.
 For this reason, we need to preprocess this data.

 The file that do this preprocess is `preprocess_data.py`.
 Besides preprocessing this dataset, we add the name columns of station dataset and we create two dataframe called `people.csv` and `bike.csv`.

-In the file `app.py` we have all the answers for the following questions:
+In the file `api.py` we have all the answers for the following questions:

 - Design a dashboard in Streamlit to represent the following information:
 a.
 What is the average for the duration of the trips?
 Total numbers of trips?